-The Nebraska Workers’ Compensation Act was first passed in 1913 and was originally titled the Nebraska Workmen’s Compensation Act.
+The Nebraska Workers’ Compensation Act was first enacted in 1913 and was originally titled the Nebraska Workmen’s Compensation Act.
 From then until 1917 the Act was administered by the several state district courts.
 In 1917, the Legislature created the Compensation Division in the Department of Labor and the commissioner of labor was designated compensation commissioner.
 The 1935 Legislature established the Workmen’s Compensation Court and transferred

 Compensation Division functions to the court.
 In 1986, the name of the court was changed to the Workers’ Compensation Court.
 By 1988, the workers’ compensation bench had grown to seven judges who hear disputed cases throughout the state.
 The authority and responsibilities of the court are found in Chapter 48, Article 1, of the Revised Statutes of Nebraska.

-The mission of the Nebraska Workers’ Compensation Court is to administer and enforce all provisions of the Nebraska Workers' Compensation Act, except those
+The mission of the Nebraska Workers’ Compensation Court is to administer and enforce all provisions of the Nebraska Workers’ Compensation Act, except

 For administrative purposes, the judges and staff of the court are organized into two operating divisions and seven operating sections.
 The adjudication division, under the direction of the presiding judge, includes the judges and the Office of the Clerk of the Court.
 The administration division, under the direction of the court administrator, includes the remaining six sections as identified below.
 The presiding judge is charged with overall responsibility for the functioning of the court, and the court administrator serves as the chief administrative officer for the court.